 - Unreasonably interfere with computing and networking resources

 - Explicitly or implicitly attempt speculative/commercial/advertising content or intentional tort

 - Expose sensitive data

 - Infringe upon domestic or international law

 Failure to comply with these regulations may lead to immediate suspension of access to the resources.
-The Chair of the Department and the General Committee reserve the right to permanently suspend user accounts which place at risk the integrity of its network or services.
+The Chair and the General Committee of the Depertment reserve the right to permanently suspend user accounts which place at risk the integrity of its network or services.